 Example of a Coin Collecting Merit Badge.
 Image via Coin Community Family forum user JESP

 A lot of parents reading this article are here because they want to help their child earn their Boy Scouts Coin Collecting Merit Badge or Girl Scouts Fun With Money Patch.
 These achievements are relatively easy to obtain once you and your child know what the requirements are.

-Because the goals for the Coin Collecting Merit Badge and Fun With Money Patch can and do change from time to time, it would be impractical to list them here.
+The goals for the Coin Collecting Merit Badge and Fun With Money Patch can and do change from time to time.
+It would be impractical to list them here.
 However, we do have resources linked below that can help you and your child find out everything you need to know about earning these time-honored Boy Scouts and Girl Scouts goals.

 Boy Scouts Coin Collecting Merit Badge Requirements & Goals: